Keith Fletcher: Life and career

 His debut century for England did not occur until Fletcher's 20th Test appearance.
 He went on to score six more centuries, at a rate of one every eight Tests, his highest Test score of 216 coming against New Zealand in 1975.
 His cricketing nous was used by both Tony Lewis and Tony Greig when they led the national team, but like many England batters of his era he struggled against Australia, and particularly in dealing with the bowling of Jeff Thomson and Dennis Lillee in 1974–5; he did make one Test centuries in that Ashes series, in the final test when Thomson and Lillee were incapacitated by injury.
 He was dropped by England after the Centenary Test of 1977, and not recalled for over four years.
 Following Mike Brearley's retirement as England captain and Ian Botham's short tenure, Fletcher re-appeared to captain the side to India in 1981–82.
 The series did not go well, with negative tactics from both teams, and poor umpiring decisions, which saw Fletcher flick off the bails with his bat after being given out in the Second Test.
 Worse was to follow for Fletcher when Geoffrey Boycott was sent home, and Fletcher's belated awareness that half of his touring party, led by his county teammate Graham Gooch, were preparing for a rebel tour to South Africa.
-Fletcher captaincy of England oversaw a 1–0 series defeat over six Tests against India, before Fletcher's only victory in a Test match as captain, in a one-off Test against Sri Lanka.
+Fletcher's captaincy of England saw a 1–0 series defeat over six Tests against India, before his only victory in a Test match as captain, in a one-off Test against Sri Lanka.
 Fletcher took all the blame, despite turning down the chance to join the rebels himself because of his loyalty to the England cause.
-His was then ignominiously sacked by the chairman of selectors, Peter May.
+He was then ignominiously sacked by the chairman of selectors, Peter May.